-Ilja Van Hespen is Lieutenant Commander in the Belgian Navy, Faculty Member of the Chair of Law of the Department of Behavioral Sciences of the Faculty of Social and Military Sciences of the Royal Military Academy and Doctoral Researcher at the Royal Military Academy (KMS), Ghent University (U Gent) and the Free University of Brussels (VUB).
+Drs.
+Ilja Van Hespen is Lieutenant Commander in the Belgian Navy, Head of the Section Governance of the Naval Policy Staff of the Operational Command and Doctoral Researcher at the Royal Military Academy (KMS), Ghent University (U Gent) and the Free University of Brussels (VUB).
 He is also a Researcher at the Rolin-Jaequemyns International Law Institute Ghent.

 He is a PhD candidate in Law at Ghent University and the Free University of Brussels.

 He is also a PhD candidate in Social and Military Sciences at the Royal Military Academy.

 Ilja Van Hespen has completed a Master in Military and Nautical Sciences and a Master of Science in Business Engineering.

 He has started his military career in 1990.

 His professional experience includes a period as deck officer on board mine hunters and on board the Belgian frigate F912 Wandelaar.

 As such, in 2003, he has participated in the counterdrugs operation ‘West Shark’ in the Caribbean.
 From 2004 to 2009 he was a Procurement Officer within the Procurement Division of the General Directorate Material Resources.

 In 2010 he contributed to the fight against maritime piracy in the Horn of Africa as Information Operations Officer for the European Union in the Operational Headquarters of the European Union Naval Forces (EUNAVFOR) in Northwood (UK).